Information design. Information hierarchy. They sound like intimidating things, right?

 Challenge the usual conventions of procedures – one of the things we hear a lot is ‘but we’ve always done it this way’ and while processes can seem like an unmovable element, often they’re not.

 Challenge the guidelines – most brand books are built with above the line advertising in mind so if you’re working on a below the line campaign, you may need to use your imagination.

-Information design is all about making life easier for the customer and if there’s a simpler (and often more cost effective) way of doing this, why not?
+A good information hierarchy makes life easier for the customer and if there’s a simpler (and often more cost effective) way of doing this, why not?

 And this is where the creatives come in.
 The writers make your message easy to understand by breaking it down and eliminating unnecessary and repetitive information.
-They look at making features become benefits and calls to action clearer, and a good information design writer gets to grips with complex regulatory content, with the confidence to put it in plainer terms.
+They look at making features become benefits and calls to action clearer, and a good writer gets to grips with complex regulatory content, with the confidence to put it in plainer terms.

 A case in point?
 We worked with Clydesdale Bank on the terms and conditions of their new banking app, B – a fresh approach to finance needed a fresh approach to the fine print.

 Meanwhile, the designers use all the tricks in their toolkit to make the complex simple – things like routing, readability, structure, hierarchy and use of colour, graphics and fonts.
 Think of this as creating the invisible thread that creates a logical flow through the communication, directing the reader where you want them to go and how you want them to behave.

 Most people are time poor and rarely have more than a couple of minutes to review your communications – if you can do the hard work for them, you’re already a step ahead.